Lisa Congdon: Fortune Favors the Brave

-Published in August 2015 by Chronicle Books, and similar to here prior book Whatever You Are, Be A Good One, Fortune Favors the Brave features 100 illustrated and hand-lettered quotations themed on courage, bravery, authenticity, and being yourself.
+Published in August 2015 by Chronicle Books, and similar to her prior book Whatever You Are, Be A Good One, Fortune Favors the Brave features 100 illustrated and hand-lettered quotations themed on courage, bravery, authenticity, and individuality.

 The Joy of Swimming: A Celebration of Our Love for Getting in the Water

-Debuted in April 2016 and published by Chronicle Books, The Joy of Swimming: A Celebration of Our Love for Getting in the Water, celebrates swimming through inspirational hand lettered quotes, watercolor portraits of swimmers paired with real personal swimming stories, and illustrated collections of swimming objects such and traditional pool signs, bathing suits through history.
+Debuted in April 2016 and published by Chronicle Books, The Joy of Swimming: A Celebration of Our Love for Getting in the Water, celebrates swimming through hand lettered quotes, watercolor portraits of swimmers paired with real personal swimming stories, and illustrated collections of swimming objects such as traditional pool signs and bathing suits through history.
 The book also includes a foreword written by Lynne Cox, an American long-distance open-water swimmer and writer.

 A Glorious Freedom: Older Women Leading Extraordinary Lives

-Published by Chronicle Books in October 2017, A Glorious Freedom: Older Women Leading Extraordinary Lives, explores the power of women over the age of forty who are thriving and living life on their own terms.
-Profiles, interviews, and essays from women—including Vera Wang, Laura Ingalls Wilder, Julia Child, Cheryl Strayed, and many more—who've found creative fulfillment and accomplished great things in the second half of their lives are lavishly illustrated and hand-lettered in Congdon's signature style.
+Published by Chronicle Books in October 2017, A Glorious Freedom: Older Women Leading Extraordinary Lives, is a collection of profiles, interviews, and essays from women (including Vera Wang, Laura Ingalls Wilder, Julia Child and Cheryl Strayed) who found creative fulfillment and made accomplishments past the age of forty.
+The texts are illustrated and hand-lettered by Congdon.